Brilliantcrank/airbag-industries/content/post/poor-hiring-practices-in-design-continue-to-keep-our-industry-behind.md

 date = 2020-09-22T08:00:00Z
-description = "Until we fix design hiring practices, we'll continue to play second to engineering and product." tags = ["distruptionwanted"] title = "Poor hiring practices in design continue to keep our industry behind."
+description = "Until we fix design hiring practices, we'll continue to play second to engineering and product." tags = ["distruptionwanted"] title = "Why are we still playing games with hiring practices in design?"

 +++
 Last week I had a call with a potential employer that I thought had gone well.
 The role they are looking for is akin to an XO for the team at large.
 Someone to run the day-to-day details of the design program primarily through the director level.
 Almost exactly the job I had at USAA.